annstrange/capstone1-cancer-v-meat/README.md

 ![](images/NullHypothesis.png)

-I usesd the * Two Sample Approximate Test of Population Proportions to analyze this *.
+I used the * Two Sample Approximate Test of Population Proportions to analyze this *.

-#### Probablistic Model of the Situation Assuming the Null Hypothesis is True Using Frequencies and Two Samples
+#### Probabilistic Model of the Situation Assuming the Null Hypothesis is True Using Frequencies and Two Samples

 Assuming that each cancer incidence is independent of all the rest (not actually true), the number of cancer incidents per year for age 20-49 are Binomially distributed.